1MohamedHamdy/Python_Task/Python_Project/README.md

 when you run this tool , you will see :
 - 2 window one for send and another for receive
 - 2 buttons one for Selecting Configurations , another for sending massage
+- combo box you can received massage as characters or Hexa
+ <br><br>

-- combo box you can received massage as characters or Hexa ## first you should select your serial communication configuration from configure button : serial port , Data_bits , parity_bit,.... it detects Serial port automatic. after you Selected Configuration , You now able to send or receive messages via UART
+first you should select your serial communication configuration from configure button : serial port , Data_bits , parity_bit,.... it detects Serial port automatic. after you Selected Configuration , You now able to send or receive messages via UART